razorcd/sales-statistics/README.md

 To stress test the application I used `JMeter`.
 Find the JMeter configuration in `stressTest_jmeter.jmx` file.
 JMeter is set to POST 1mil random Amounts per minute.
 And also GET statistics every second.

-The app stabilizes at a throughput of 500 000 requests/minute on my own system with the `64Mb` limited max allocated memory and development environment.
+The app stabilizes at a throughput of 600 000 requests/minute on my own system with the `64Mb` limited max HEAP allocated memory.

-Increasing the allocated memory will allow a throughput of over 2 000 000 req/min.
+Increasing the allocated memory will allow a throughput of over 4 000 000 req/min.

 ## Setup

+Execute in order:
-- run tests: `mvn test` or `mvn clean install` to cleanup, run tests and compile.
+- `mvn clean test` to cleanup and run tests.
-- start app: `mvn spring-boot:run`
+- `mvn clean pakcage` to build `jar`
+- `java -Xmx64m -jar target/salesstats-cristiand-0.0.1-SNAPSHOT.jar` to start app with 64Mb max HEAP size
+- `./jmeter -n -t [path-to-file]/stressTest_jmeter.jmx` to start headless JMeter and shoot millions requests to app API

 ## Requests